FMMT666/launchpad.py/README.md

     - added "information.py" example to output some system and devices infos
     - updated the "fire demo" to work with Mk2 and Mk3 too
     - updated the "pulse demo" to work with Mk2 and Mk3 too
+    - added a class for the original Launch Control
+    - added Launchpad X pull request #51; most of the X functionality available

 ### CHANGES 2020/03/XX: